ceos-seo/data_cube_notebooks/docs/datacube_install.md

 Data Cube Configuration file
 ---------------
 The Data Cube requires a configuration file that points to the correct database and provides credentials.
-The file's contents looks like below should be named '.datacube.conf':
+The contents of the `.datacube.conf` file should appear as follows:

 ```
 [datacube]